sgignoux/sicp-solutions.net/content/post/SICP-Solution-Exercise-1-22.md

 ### Not so much for Chicken Scheme (compiled)

+I wanted to compare to another implementation and managed to get the program compiled with [Chicken Scheme](https://www.call-cc.org/).
+The results are a little more consistante:

 | log(prime) | prime          | time (µs) |
 | ---------- | -------------- | --------- |
 | 3          | 1,009          | 4.0       |